 What skincare product is best for blotchy skin?

 Sunscreen and moisturizer.
 These two work best in providing protection and moisture to your skin.
-While one enhances the pH balance of your skin, another prevents UVA/UVB radiation from penetrating into the skin.
+While moisturizer enhances the pH balance of your skin, sunscreen prevents UVA/UVB radiation from penetrating into the skin.